 Note: OLS estimates are reported.
 Only segments opened between 1950 and 1960 are included in the sample.
 An observation is an individual in the 1940 full count census matched to administrative mortality records.
 The sample consists of individuals who died after 1995.
 Displaced corresponds to individuals living in 1940 in houses destroyed by highway construction.
 Adjacent corresponds to individuals living in 1940 within 100 meters of future development.
-The control group is individuals living between 100 and 200 meters from a future highway.
 Each column corresponds to a different regression.
-The dependent variables corresponds to the neighborhood-level characteristics of the residence at time of death.
+The dependent variables correspond to the neighborhood-level characteristics of the residence at time of death.
 The dependent variable in column (1) corresponds to the share of adults living in the neighborhood who have completed high school.
 In column (2), the dependent variable is the college share.
 Column (3) uses the employment share as dependent variable.
 Columns (4) and (5) use the log median income and log median house value, respectively.
-Finally, column (6) uses the log average rent for a two bedroom apartment as dependent variable.
+Finally, column (6) uses the normalized first principal component of census tract's characteristics.
 All regressions control for race, gender at birth, homeownership, city, and birth year fixed effects.
-Coefficients are reported with standard errors clustered at the city where the individual lived in 1940 level. ^{a} indicates the coefficient is significant at the 1%, ^b at the 5%, and ^{c} at the 10% level.
+Coefficients are reported with standard errors clustered at the city where the individual lived in 1940 level. ^a indicates the coefficient is significant at the 1%, ^b at the 5%, and ^c at the 10% level.